 The idea behind a 21:9 display has some sense: you'll find some movies in such an ultra-wide format, meaning they'll fit perfectly to such a screen with no borders.
-Problem is, there's also a whole lot of content that's made in 18.5:9, 16:9 and other skews, which will mean the less wide screen backfires in its intentions.
+Problem is, there's also a whole lot of content that's made in 18.5:9, 16:9 and other aspects, which will mean this elongated screen format backfires for a lot of content.

 It's not all about Hollywood content though.
 The Moto One Vision's width makes it very easy to hold; that 6.3-inch screen might sound absolutely huge, but it's just tall.
 You'll want long fingers to get those high-up 'x' boxes to close adverts, but in terms of gripping hold of the phone it won't be forever stretching your palm.

-So there's two schools of thought to the 21:9 display: it's the future, here to support our content viewing habits; or its over-elongated nonsense that backfires for most regular content and doesn't make any sense.
-Our view?
-We think a slightly wider form-factor makes more sense, but the Vision isn't absurdly narrow - there's still ample room to read text and engage no problems.
+There are two schools of thought surrounding the 21:9 display: it's the future, here to support our content viewing habits; or its over-elongated nonsense because most regular content and doesn't fit well to it.
+Our view is that a slightly wider form-factor than this makes more sense, but the Vision isn't absurdly narrow - there's still ample room to read text and engage with apps no problems.

 Unlike the Sony Xperia 10 Plus, Motorola has also been a fair bit more considerate when it comes to bezels too.
 The Moto One Vision doesn't have a massive 'chin and forehead', as it were, as it's opted for a hole-punch camera solution - that's why there's a free-floating circle to the top left of the screen and no other notch to be seen anywhere.
 It's the way a number of companies - including Samsung and Honor - are going when it comes to front-facing camera solutions.

 Thing is that hole-punch notch is the largest that we've ever seen.
-Moto says this is for stability, to avoid the screen cracking under pressure, but we think end-users will find it more distracting than they would like; it's certainly larger than the one found on the Honor View 20, for example.
+Moto says this is for stability, to avoid the screen cracking under pressure, but we think end-users will find it more distracting than they would like; it's certainly larger than the one found on the Honor 20, for example.

-Finishes are restricted to just two - Sapphire and Bronze to give their full marketing names, meaning 'blue or brown' to the rest of us - with the blue gradient delivering a well-considered deep tone to the only slightly reflective glass rear.
-It's curved glass too, multi-layered to give that effect, which catches plenty of fingerprints but hides them well on account of its dark finish.
+Colour finishes are restricted to just two - Sapphire and Bronze to give their full marketing names, meaning 'blue or brown' to the rest of us - with the blue gradient delivering a nicely considered deep tone to that slightly reflective glass rear.
+It's curved glass too, multi-layered to give that ripppling, reflective effect.
 It looks good, although we're not sure about the brown at all.